goulu/Goulib/README.rst

 Requirements
 ------------

-goulib uses lazy requirements.
-Many modules and functions do not require any other packages, packages listed in requirements.txt are needed only by some goulib classes or functions
+quite a lot of packages are needed for the full functionality of goulib, but most modules need only a small subset with lazy import when possible.